DECHIVE

-I created a table and filled it with member data.
-I wanted to find people who hadn't entered a phone number, so I wrote this:
+I created a table and put in member data.
+I tried to find people who didn't enter a phone number like this:

 SELECT name